jesuspv/mapre/README.md

 ## Installation

-Just make the script accessible in your PATH.
+Just make the script accessible in your `PATH`.

 ## Development